qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Qiskit Experiments the experiments that support restless measurements
-inherit from the ``RestlessMixin``.
-This mix-in class adds methods to set
+have a special method :meth:`enable_restless` to set the restless run options
-restless run options and defines the data processor that will process the
+and define the data processor that will process the measured data.
-measured data.
+If you are an experiment developer, you can add the :class:`RestlessMixin`
+to your experiment class to add support for restless measurements.
 Here, we will show how to activate restless measurements using
 a fake backend and a rough Drag experiment.
 Note however, that you will not
 be able to run the experiment since only real backends support restless
 measurements.